 I think I was secretly born in the south, because if I had my choice, I could live off a diet of crispy fried chicken, sweet cornbread, shrimp and grits and mile-high buttermilk biscuits for an eternity, but really, who couldn’t??

 I love southern food for its indulgent qualities, yes, but I also love it just as much for its simplicity.
 In a world where we put bacon on doughnuts and cheeseburger sliders on bloody marys, sometimes it’s nice to stick to the basics – classics done right with minimal alterations.
-As a food blogger, I’m obviously guilty of ratifying the trend of more is more, but even I know when to hold back, thus is the case with today’s Ham and Pimento Cheese Biscuit Sliders.
+As a food blogger, I’m obviously guilty of glorifying the trend of more is more, but even I know when to hold back, thus is the case with today’s Ham and Pimento Cheese Sandwich.

 Classic pimento cheese – my way – is smothered on homemade buttermilk biscuits, topped with smoked ham and served either room temperature or slightly warm from the oven.
 Because of their miniature size, they’re perfect for a party, and have built-in portion control that allows even a person who’s watching their weight to join in on the action.

 While our version isn’t spicy, add a few shakes of hot sauce or cayenne pepper to give it a little bit of heat.

 Ingredients in Ham and Pimento Cheese Sandwiches